trolster/flashcards-native/README.md

 This app has been developed using [Expo](https://expo.io/), which is a tool that enable developers to build and share native apps that work across both iOS and Android.

-To run the app in the iOS simpulator, take a look at the [Expo docs](https://docs.expo.io/versions/latest/introduction/installation.html#ios-simulator).
+To run the app in the iOS simulator, take a look at the [Expo docs](https://docs.expo.io/versions/latest/introduction/installation.html#ios-simulator).

 ## App Summary

 The UdaciCards app is a mobile application (tested on iOS only) that allows users to study collections of flashcards.
-The app allows users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+Users can create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
 It also notifies the user daily, with a reminder to study.

 ## Licensing